Alexander Noel: Shoe Construction, Blake Stitch and Goodyear Welt

 There are two primary ways to do this – Blake Stitching and Goodyear Stitching.

 What is Blake Stitching?

-The Blake welt is the more recent innovation between the two processes, it was created during the Industrial Revolution and greatly simplified the welting process while retaining the structural consistency of the earlier Goodyear welt.
+The Blake Stitch is the more recent innovation between the two processes, it was created during the Industrial Revolution and greatly simplified the welting process while retaining the structural consistency of the earlier Goodyear welt.
 Blake stitching, which is known for being a simpler process, due to a single stitch attaches everything together.
-Shoes constructed with the Blake welting technique require the upper component of the shoe to be stretched around the insole, and then a single stitch to bind the outsole, insole, and upper together.
-Because the welt is stitched within the inside of the shoe, Blake welting requires a specialized machine to stitch the sole to the upper.
+Shoes constructed with the Blake stitching technique require the upper component of the shoe to be stretched around the insole, and then a single stitch to bind the outsole, insole, and upper together.
+Because it is stitched within the inside of the shoe, Blake stitch requires a specialized machine to stitch the sole to the upper.

 What is Goodyear Welt?

 In 1869, Charles Goodyear Jr. changed the face of modern shoe production by developing a new kind of durable, reusable welt.
 Prior to the invention of the Goodyear welt, outsoles were painstakingly hand-stitched directly to the underside of the insole.
 The Goodyear welt allowed the outsole to be stitched, either by hand or machine, outside the edge of the insole, making it far easier for cobblers to re-sole shoes.

 The Goodyear welt acts as bridge between the outsole and the insole of a shoe.
 The space between the insole and the outsole is filled with cork, giving the shoe an extra degree of support.